proeung/tofu/README.md

 7. Install gulp with `npm install -g gulp` from the command line.
 On some setups, sudo may be required.

-8. Run `npm install` in your theme directory
+8. Run `npm install` in your theme directory.

+9. Run `gulp` to compiled and watch your JS/CSS changes.

-9. Set your website's default theme.
+10. Set your website's default theme.